paulwehner/webpack-angular-advanced/README.md

-# webpack-angular
+# webpack-angular-advanced

-This is a barebones starter project that utilizes Webpack and Angular.
 Just run "npm install" in the project directory.
 This will install the appropriate dependencies.
 Then run "npm start" and view your app at "localhost:8080".

 Other resources to help you get started with Angular and Webpack: